Little is known in the public domain about ‘The Increment’ aka E Squadron; Perhaps the UK’s most secretive and elite special forces unit.

-In 2003, reports of a secretive branch of the UK SAS known only as ‘The Increment’ hit the mainstream press.
-Described akin to a unit directly out of a James Bond novel, The Increment reportedly undertakes sanctioned assassinations and other incredibly dangerous and elusive tasks.
+In 2003, reports of a secretive branch of the UK SAS known only as ‘The Increment’ or E Squadron hit the mainstream press.
+Described akin to a unit directly out of a James Bond novel, The Increment reportedly undertakes sanctioned high value targeting and other incredibly dangerous and elusive tasks.

 These reports were flagged and reviewed by the UK Committee on Foreign Affairs, under suspicion that the information leak resulted from collusion between UK and Israeli Intelligence Services.
 This does seem to indicate some recognition of the existence of such an organisation, and knowledge of this unit within the UK Intelligence Community.
 However, how much does the public know about the Increment, and does the Increment even exist?